stanfordnlp/CoreNLP/_pages/migration.md

 sets from the CoNLL 2018 shared task, similar to [Stanza](https://stanfordnlp.github.io/stanza/).

 Examples of UD 2.0 tokenization for these languages can be found [here](https://universaldependencies.org/).

+### NER Specific Tokenization

+A complication is that the UD 2.0 standard for English and German says to split tokens on hyphen, but this can lead to diminished performance.
+Consider the example of double barrel names such as `Daniel Day-Lewis` or hyphenated place names such as `Bergen-Enkheim`.
+It was found that splitting on hyphen dropped F1 score, so the hyphen splitting is not used for named entity recognition.

+The NERAnnotator by default takes in UD 2.0 tokens, and then merges all tokens that were originally joined by a hyphen in the text.
+The model is run, and the labels are finally applied to the UD 2.0 tokens.
+This behavior can be turned off by setting `ner.useNERSpecificTokenization` to `false`.

 ### MWT annotator required for French, German, and Spanish